 For Sale By Owner is one of the largest private sale businesses with around 2,000 listings at any given time.
 They offer two packages (Essentials $699* and Essentials Plus $969*) to help vendors sell their own home.

-Both packages are listed until sold and include listings on the major property portals such as realestate.com.au and domain.com.au as well as “for sale” boards, marketing collateral and extra support if needed.
+Both packages are listed until sold and include advertisements on the major property portals such as realestate.com.au and Domain, as well as 'for sale' boards, marketing collateral and extra support if needed.

 If you want to sell your house yourself but want the option of having some help, buymyplace lets you do just that.

 You simply select one of their packages, write your property description, upload the images and buymyplace puts your listing on their website as well as the big guns realestate.com.au and domain.com.au.